 How to make healthy banana bread that actually tastes good!
 This recipe has lower sugar, healthier fats and adds whole grains.
-Jump to the Guilt-Free Healthy Banana Bread Recipe or read on to see our tips for making it.
+Jump to the Healthy Banana Bread Recipe

 We’ve shared banana bread on Inspired Taste before and love the recipe.
 This healthier version takes everything we love about the original, but makes a few smart changes to make it lower in calories, sugar, and fat.
 Plus, we swap butter for better-for-you olive oil and add whole wheat flour.